ngi-nix/summer-of-nix/README.md

 ## This year's plan

-The predominant challenge that became apparent in the two years of Summer of Nix, is providing the participants with the guidance, mentoring and decision making
+In the two years of Summer of Nix, a predominant challenge became apparent: participants contacted the organizers more frequently than we were able to provide for.

+TODO CONTINUE HERE

+providing participants with the correspondence necessary for  confidence in them.
+Organizers were too few to provide this support meaningfully to all of the

+and support. guidance, mentoring and decision making

 orchestrating a large-scale collaborative development program such that the participants needs are met.
 Following the success of last year's mob programming experiment in solving a significant portion of the organ   , this year the